viperML/neohome/src/content/blog/no-home-manager/index.md

 }
 ```

-However, one of the limations of NixOS is that the option are mostly related to
+However, one of the limitations of NixOS is that the option are mostly related to
 system services.
 To fill this gap, Home Manager lets you configure user-level
 applications.
 As NixOS, it also uses the
 [module system](https://nix.dev/tutorials/module-system/index.html), and some of